This country-specific Q&A provides an overview to employment and labour law in Canada.

 In claims for wrongful dismissal, the courts have awarded employees notice pay of up to 24 months, and in rare circumstances more than 24 months.
 Typically, the more lengthy awards have been for long-service employees in very senior positions.
 However, some decisions have awarded significant notice periods in excess of 12 months to long service employees in relatively junior, non-managerial positions.

 Like the common law, the Civil Code of Québec provides that employees are entitled to ‘reasonable’ notice of termination or an indemnity in lieu thereof.
 However, unlike the common law, the entitlement to ‘reasonable’ notice in Québec is a public order provision.
-As a result, contractual termination provisions will not be binding on Québec courts.
+As a result, contractual termination provisions purportedly to limit an employee’s entitlements upon termination will not be binding on Québec courts.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?